 At all of them, you’ll find a great range of organic produces, including dairy, sweets, nuts, honey and snacks from local farmers as well as live entertainment and, of course, great beer.

 6. Enjoy the Budapest Spring Festival

-Starting on Friday, March 30th and running until Sunday, April 22nd, the Budapest Spring Festival brings a diverse range of performances to Budapest.
-This year, you can expect over 150 events from classical music, opera, jazz and world music to dance, contemporary circus, theatre, visual arts and more, performed at almost 40 venues, including MÜPA (Palace of Arts), Liszt Academy, A38 Ship, Budapest Jazz Club, Akvárium Club, Kunsthalle, Central Market Hall, Uránia National Film Theatre, and many public places.
+Starting on Friday, April 5th and running until Monday, April 22nd, the Budapest Spring Festival brings a diverse range of performances to Budapest.
+This year, you can expect over 100 events from classical music, opera, jazz and world music to dance, contemporary circus, theatre, visual arts and more, performed at almost 40 venues, including MÜPA (Palace of Arts), Liszt Academy, A38 Ship, Budapest Jazz Club, Akvárium Club, Kunsthalle, Uránia National Film Theatre, and many public places.

 The Promenade – This is when Andrássy Avenue turns into one of the festival’s venue with live performances!
 Photo: Budapest Spring Festival

 7. Explore the local craft beer scene

 Budapest’s craft beer scene is definitely growing with over many bars and resturants serving hundreds of different local craft beers (both bottled and on taps).
 And if you’re lucky enough to visit Budapest during the week of May 20th – May 26th, then make sure you check out the first BPBW – Beer Week in Budapest, a 1-week-long event dedicated to great craft beer from both Hungary and around the world.
 This is the second year that this festival is being organized and brewers, such as Pipeworks (USA), BrewDog, Magick Rock, To Øl and Bakunin, – just to name a few – will all be there as well as Hungarian brewers.